southwick-associates/salicprep/github_vignettes/workflow-overview.md

 ### 6-Final Validation

-This step involves summarizing the data in various ways to gain confidence in the trends it presents, and potentially identify any problems in the data (which may require discussion with state agency folks to sort out).
+This step involves summarizing the data in various ways to gain confidence in the trends it presents (overall, by demographic, etc.), and potentially identify any problems in the data (which may require discussion with state agency folks to sort out).

-TODO

-- demographic distributions and trends, etc.